zapek/Xeres/README.md

 ##### Git branching model

 The current plan is to use *master* for everything.
-Use a feature branch to work on a feature (for example, feature/165 if there's a ticket).
+Use a feature branch to work on a feature (for example, feature/165-the-feature (165 would be the ticket number, if any)).
 Once it's ready, have someone review it then merge to master.

 Releases will use tags and release branches if further fixes are needed.